top of page

 Does Micromolds support both prototyping and mass production?

 Yes.
-We provide CNC prototyping and full-scale injection molding under one roof.
+We offer CNC prototyping and full-scale micro injection molding under one roof, ensuring a smooth path from idea to market

 Request a Microfluidic Manufacturing Consultation